 - The IP address of all Printers will be listed there.

-If you want to know the IP address of your network printer in windows operating system, then the following steps are for you:
+If you want to know the IP address of your network printer in the Windows operating system, then the following steps are for you:

 - Locate the Printer whose IP address you are trying to find out.

 - Right Click the Printer and choose printer properties.

 - The IP address is there to show.

 - Windows 10 users can find the IP address of the Printer by choosing Manage > Printer Properties Options (on the left side of Printer settings windows)